-For Medidata Rave studies, much of the data QC will be performed by real-time field-level and cross-form data checks programmed into the system by SDMC CDM.
-In addition to these real-time checks, data queries regarding items that require more clarification by site staff will appear in the CRS data manager and/or study coordinators Home Screen.
-In general, site staff should respond to these queries within 7-10 days, or 48 hours regarding queries on safety data and AEs.
+For EDC, much of the data QC is performed by real-time field-level and cross-form data checks programmed into the system by SDMC CDM.
+In addition to these real-time checks, data queries regarding items that require more clarification by site staff will appear in the CRS data manager and/or study coordinators Rave Task Summary.
+In general, site staff should respond to these queries within 7 days, or 48 hours regarding queries on safety data and AEs.

-12.6.7 DataFax Data Management Quality Summary Reports
+12.5.4 Data Management Quality Reports

 The SDMC routinely generates reports on site-specific and protocol-specific data management performance.
-For DataFax studies these reports include:
+These reports include: